8-Week-Old Baby Milestones

 8-Week-Old Baby Sleep

 Your 8-week-old baby probably racks up about 13 to 14 hours of sleep total these days.
-Your early bird likely starts their day around 6 a.m. and takes about two to three naps a day, totaling about four to eight hours of daytime sleep.
-At night, 8-week-olds start to sleep longer, clocking five- to eight-hour stretches (though they still will wake for a feeding or two!).
+Your early bird likely starts their day around 6am and takes about three to five naps a day, totaling about four to eight hours of daytime sleep with wake windows of about an hour to two hours between each sleep session.
+At night, 8-week-olds start to sleep longer, potentially clocking five- to eight-hour stretches (though they still will wake for a feeding or two!).

 8-week-old baby sleeping more than usual?